My Original Bike

 I managed to dig up a few more pics......

-The Marina at St Tropez, Just to the left out of sight are all the boats where those that have, can watch those that haven't... and vice versa, of course, got a parking ticket in 87, the front closes to traffic at 15:00, at 15:03 there was a ticket on my bike, I'm sorry to say that I am now a parking fine fugitive.
+The Marina at St Tropez, Just to the left out of sight are all the boats where those that have, can watch those that haven't... and vice versa, of course, I am now a parking fine fugitive from here.

 Typical French town square any time any day, this one somewhere in the south, can't remember where.

-The same old campsite in Andorra La Vella, it's amazing to see just how much things change when you go back time after time.
+Camping Valira in Andorra La Vella, it's amazing to see just how much things change when you go back time after time, I always stayed here.
+Looking on Google Earth shows that it is still there too.

-Just outside Calais on the return journey, just as well too, the two stroke oil window was empty and a mortgage was needed to buy the French stuff (Huille de deuxieme temps).
+Just outside Calais on a return journey, just as well too, the two stroke oil window was empty and a mortgage was needed to buy the French stuff.

 In the Eighties I had my own place so, my bike lived indoors.
 It was a little awkward to get in and out so she was in for winter and out for summer but no daily swapping around, she was also stripped and lived on cardboard sheets for a year or two, that kept the dust off the carpet though!